Last Updated on

 Height and Weight

-Interestingly, there are two types of Irish Doodles based on size—the Standard Irish Doodle and the Mini Irish Doodle.
+There are two types of Irish Doodles based on size—the Standard Irish Doodle and the Mini Irish Doodle.
 Let’s talk about the larger Standard Irish Doodles first.
-The male dogs of this variant are usually about 24-28 in. tall and weigh between 50 lb. and 70 lb.
+The male dogs of this variant are usually about 24-27 in. tall and weigh between 50 lb. and 70 lb.
 The female dogs are around 22-26 in. tall, weighing about 40-60 lb.
-So you can say that it is a medium sized dog variant.

 On the other hand, Mini Irish Doodles are much smaller.
 Half of the genes of this variant of the designer dog come from Miniature Poodles instead of Standard Poodles.
 Both the male and female Mini Irish Doodles stand about 12-17 in. tall and vary in weight from 25 lb. to 35 lb.